 Early Years Fellowship

+Investing in early childhood is critical to create opportunities for all children to grow into healthy, educated, and capable people and to address inequality and improve outcomes later in life.
 Governments are increasingly seeking advice and support from the World Bank to increase investments in the early years and improve the quality of early childhood services.
-The Early Learning Partnership (ELP) launched the Early Years Fellowship in 2017 to support governments and World Bank teams to scale up investments in the early years.
-An inaugural cohort of 20 young African professionals worked with World Bank teams from 2017-2019 and graduated in June 2019.
-The program is expanding globally and a second cohort of Fellows from around the world is currently being recruited.
+The World Bank Group’s Early Learning Partnership (ELP) launched the Early Years Fellowship in 2016 to support governments and World Bank teams to scale up investments in Early Childhood Development (ECD) with a multi-sectoral approach across education, health, nutrition, social protection and other relevant sectors.
+Key objectives of the Fellowship include:

-- Improve the quality of early years analytical work and program implementation in countries by increasing the number of experienced professionals available to work with country governments and World Bank teams;
+- To improve the quality of ECD analytical work and program implementation in countries by increasing the number of experienced professionals available to advise and support country governments and World Bank teams on ECD; and

 - To develop the next generation of leadership needed at the country level to scale-up investments in the early years.